DemonDaddy22/FoGit/README.md

 -   who all are following the user even when the user is not following them
 -   who all are followed by the user and are following back the user

-Idea is to complete this project before Hacktoberfest '21 ends.
 Designs can be found [here](design/).
 One can work on the open issues.
-Deployment pipeline will be set up once the project starts taking some shape.
+A CD workflow has been setup which automatically deploys the website to [https://DemonDaddy22.github.io/FoGit/](https://DemonDaddy22.github.io/FoGit/) whenever new code is pushed or merged into master branch.

 Let's make this happen!